 The season begins Sept.
 12

-South Carolina’s 2020 alligator hunting season doesn’t begin until September 12, but the application period starts this Friday, May 1.
+South Carolina’s 2020 alligator hunting season doesn’t begin until September 12.
+But the application period started Friday, May 1.
 Hunters may apply between 5 p.m.
-May 1 and June 15 for a tag.
+May 1 and 5 p.m.
+June 15 for a tag.

 Each applicant must pay a $10 fee, and all unsuccessful applicants will receive preference points toward future selections.
 The SCDNR will begin notifying hunters in July about their selection status.
 Those selected will then pay a $100 permit fee for their tag.
 Hunters selected but fail to purchase the tag will forfeit all accumulated preference points.